stouffer/EvoGeoModules/manuscript/replies.md

 > We have added a discussion of this recent article.
-We think that some methodological differences between the two articles make them difficult to compare in depth, but we have drawn the reader's attention to the fact that interaction probability (and therefore their contribution to the cophylogenetic signal) should be analysed at the interaction level.
+We think that some methodological differences between the two articles make them difficult to compare in depth, but we have drawn the reader's attention to the fact that interaction probability (and therefore their contribution to the co-phylogenetic signal) should be analysed at the interaction level.

 Locally sampled communities rarely showed strong matching despite the fact that